-Of the thirteen potential candidates Bayden Barber, Geraldine Travers, David Mackintosh, Damon Harvey, Christopher Perley, John Porter and Graeme McHattie were all first timers while Adrienne Pierce, Sandra Hazlehurst, Kevin Watkins, Wayne Bradshaw, Simon Nixon and Malcom Dixon were hoping for another term around the table.
+Of the 13 potential candidates, Bayden Barber, Geraldine Travers, David Mackintosh, Damon Harvey, Christopher Perley, John Porter and Graeme McHattie were all first timers while Adrienne Pierce, Sandra Hazlehurst, Kevin Watkins, Wayne Bradshaw, Simon Nixon and Malcom Dixon were hoping for another term around the table.

 David Mackintosh said he wanted to join the council as he felt it was disconnected from the public.
 "Every opportunity we can I want to include the public so the council is no longer apart from the community.
 We need to take a step back."

 Damon Harvey wanted to see more sustainable tourism with cycling and Te Mata Peak as the real asset, not things like Horse of the Year.
 "We can market as a cycling district and come together with new energy and positive action."

 Christopher Perley said he had a vision for the future and wanted to protect legacies.
 "It is not just running a machine, we have to talk to people and ask how to make it a better place.
 I know how to connect with people through my experiences such as being a shearer, forester and builder."

 John Porter spoke about morals and how the council needed to fix the sad attitudes.
 "I want to do one thing, if you have a problem bring it to me.
 We need to encourage and drive people along."

 Graeme McHattie said he wanted to make things happen.
 "I've worked in construction and would explain to people what we were doing, we need to all work together as a community and encourage local authorities to work with one another."